mgrider/SKHexGrid/README.md

 * new grid options for Irregular Hexagons & Parallelograms
 * made most colors customizable
 * added customization of coordinate label color and font size
-* added initial shading options, edges, rings, and tri-color
+* added initial shading options, edges, 2-color edges, rings, and tri-color
 * tweaked defaults to not show the secondary overlay grid, picked new colors & shading
 * added an option to change the size of (or remove) the border between cells